Posts Tagged ‘london’

 After Miss Julie

-After Miss Julie is a play which relocates August Strindberg’s Miss Julie (1888) to an English country house in July 1945.
+After Miss Julie on Broadway, NYCAfter Miss Julie is a play which relocates August Strindberg‘s Miss Julie (1888) to an English country house in July 1945.
 In this radical re-imagining of theatre’s first “naturalistic tragedy” the events of Strindberg’s original are transposed to the night of the British Labour Party’s “landslide” election victory.

 Wicked